• Skip to primary navigation

 Instructions

-• Remove any thick stems from the cilantro, and add it to a food processor fitted with the blade attachment.
+• Prepare the cilantro.
+Remove any thick stems from the cilantro, and add the rest to a food processor fitted with the blade attachment.
 Blend until it's very finely chopped.

-• Blend just to combine the ingredients, and then gradually pour in the oil and blend until smooth.
+• Add oil and finish.
+With the food processor running, gradually pour in the oil and blend until smooth.

 Keywords sweet and spicy sauce, great for steak